The 13½ Lives of Captain Bluebear

 The 131/2 Lives of Captain Bluebear is a 1999 fantasy novel by German writer and cartoonist Walter Moers which details the numerous lives of a human-sized bear with blue fur.
-Though the novel was originally written in German, an English translation was published in the United Kingdom in 2000 and in the United States in 2005, an Italian translation in 2000, a Chinese translation in 2002, and a French translation in 2005.
-The novel attained considerable popularity in Germany and the United Kingdom while experiencing relative obscurity in the United States.
+Though the novel was originally written in German, an English translation by John Brownjohn was published in the United Kingdom in 2000 and in the United States in 2005, an Italian translation in 2000, a Chinese translation in 2002, and a French translation in 2005.
+The book became a bestseller in Europe with considerable popularity in Germany and the United Kingdom while experiencing relative obscurity in the United States.

 Plot

 The 131/2 Lives of Captain Bluebear follows the adventures of the character Bluebear in the first half of his 27 lives.
 The novel intersperses Bluebear's narrative with excerpts from The Encyclopedia of Marvels, Life Forms and Other Phenomena of Zamonia and its Environs by Professor Abdullah Nightingale, who bacterially transmits it into Bluebear's brain.

 The story is set in the fictional continent of Zamonia (location of several other novels by Walter Moers) on Earth before the "great descent" in which Zamonia and many other continents sink beneath the waves.
 Many of the creatures encountered by Bluebear in the novel are taken from myths, folktales, prehistory, and Moers' imagination, among them Gryphons, Maenads, Trolls, Yetis, and Pterodactyls.
 Nearing the end of the novel, the mythical city of Atlantis disappears from Earth, an event witnessed by Bluebear.

 The plot is supplemented by Moers' drawings of the characters interspersed throughout the book.
 These illustrations are done in a cartoonish style: Moers is a noted German cartoonist.
 While the drawings are colored in the German hardcover version, they remain in black-and-white in most other versions.